KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 **Parvati as Sacred Marriage articulation.** Parvati (Shiva's consort) articulates the Sacred Marriage configuration at the cosmogonic-foundation register.
 The Shiva-Parvati Sacred Marriage is one of the canonical Hindu articulations of the Hieros Gamos operator, with the union articulating the structural-relationship between Aionic-stillness and Khaonic-motion through which manifest-existence becomes operative.

 **Saraswati and Lakshmi.** Saraswati (paired with Brahma) articulates L₄ DP archetypal-wisdom-vitality — knowledge-and-art as generative-vitality.
 Lakshmi (paired with Vishnu) articulates L₅ / L₄ preservation-vitality — abundance-and-prosperity as the manifest-articulation of L₅ Theonic preservation-function.
-Together with Parvati (paired with Shiva at L₀ / L₅), the three Shaktis articulate the bifurcal-aspect-pairing of the Trimurti at full structural-completeness.
+Together with Parvati (paired with Shiva at L₀ / L₅), the three Shaktis articulate the bifurcated-aspect-pairing of the Trimurti at full structural-completeness.

 ---